cudmore/Vascular-Analysis/_posts/2015-02-01-find-points.md

 <figure>
 <IMG SRC="../images/findpnts_example.jpg" WIDTH="900">
-<figcaption>FInd Points for nodes with Src node 7 connected to Dst node 8.</figcaption>
+<figcaption>Find Points for nodes with Src node 7 connected to Dst node 8.</figcaption>
 </figure>

 The goal is to fill in the Dst column with the correct nodes, e.g. a mapping of each node in the Src timepoint with a node in the Dst timepoint.

-FInd Points will show you a list of nodes in the first timepoint (Src) with their corresponding connection in the second timepoint (Dst).
+Find Points will show you a list of nodes in the first timepoint (Src) with their corresponding connection in the second timepoint (Dst).

 When you first open Find Points there will be no Dst nodes filled in, that is your job.